Business & Finance Texas (TX) Rank #31 of 50

 90th Percentile $141,496

 The largest employment areas for loan officers in Texas include Houston, Dallas, Austin, and San Antonio.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Loan Officer in Texas